- 1 Introduction

 Similar to consequences of a DUI varying by state, the name for the crime itself can differ depending on where one lives.
 Furthermore, some states will use one acronym to distinguish between driving under the influence of alcohol versus other drugs.
 States may also treat two acronyms as differing severities of the same crime.
 For instance, a state may treat DUI and DWI as two tiers of severity for the crime of driving drunk.

 The Aggravated DWI is another example and is a step more severe than a regular DWI.
-This typically happens when a driver’s blood alcohol content (BAC) is significantly higher than the allowed limit, or if minors are present in the vehicle.
+This typically happens when a driver’s blood alcohol content (BAC) rises significantly higher than the allowed limit, or if minors exist in the vehicle.
 In New York, for example, the legal limit is 0.08%.
 The ADWI limit is 0.18%, which isn’t hard to reach after a few drinks.
 As such, the consequences are correspondingly more severe.
-The driver is often charged with a felony instead of a misdemeanor, and there is a greater possibility of lengthy jail time.
+The driver is often charged with a felony instead of a misdemeanor, with a greater possibility of lengthy jail time.
 As mentioned above, the PDF provided by the GHSA has more state-specific details about these higher limits.

 - OVI or OWI ↔ Operating Vehicle While Intoxicated